On correlation functions in the coordinate and the algebraic Bethe ansatz: The Bethe ansatz

-In an equivalent derivation we could have assumed that the set $\{ \mu _j \}$ is a solution to the Bethe equations and that $\{ \l _k\}$ is an arbitrary set of parameters.
+Similar expressions hold for the case where the set $\{ \mu _j \}$ is a solution to the Bethe equations and $\{ \l _k\}$ is an arbitrary set of parameters.

-If we take the limit $\mu_a \rightarrow \lambda_a$ in these expressions we recover the Gaudin formula for the square of the norm of a Bethe state \cite{Korepin},
+If we take the limit $\mu_a \rightarrow \lambda_a$ in these expressions, we recover the Gaudin formula for the square of the norm of a Bethe state~\cite{GaudinSP,Korepin},

-This way of calculating scalar products is valid for the case of a finite spin chain.
-The generalization of these expressions to the thermodynamical limit of very long chains can be found, for example, in reference \cite{Maillet}.
+We should stress that this way of calculating scalar products is valid for the case of a finite spin chain.
+The generalization of these expressions to the thermodynamical limit of very long chains can be found, for example, in~\cite{Maillet}.

-\subsection{Normalization of states}
+\section{Normalization of states}

+States constructed using the CBA are normalised differently from the ones constructed using the ABA \cite{Sklyanin:1980ij}.
+Thus, before computing generic correlation functions, we have to discuss how these states differ.